einemint/it_events_bot/README.md

+Note: This is an archived pet project from my early days as a PM learning backend architecture and Java principles (IoC, DI, Streams).
+For my current production work in Python and AI, please see my pinned repositories below.

 # IT Events Bot

 IT Events Bot is a Telegram bot sends a list of upcoming IT events in Russia.